WHO ELECTS THE PRIME MINISTER OF INDIA?

 A list of Lok Sabha Speakers (former and present) is compiled and displayed in the image below.

-Frequently asked questions (FAQ)
+Frequently Asked Questions (FAQ)

-There was an unwritten convention that the Prime Minister should be a member of Lok Sabha, however, this convention was broken many times.
+There was an unwritten convention that the Prime Minister should be a member of Lok Sabha.
+However, this convention was broken many times.
 As of now, the Prime Minister can be a member of either house of parliament.
-If the Prime Minister was not a member of Lok Sabha or Rajya Sabha at the time of appointment, he/she should become a member of either house within six months from the date of becoming the Prime Minister.

 What is a coalition government?

-In the case of a hung Lok Sabha, like-minded parties can come together based on a common minimum program and stake their claim for the formation of the government.
-Such a group is called a coalition.
-The President examines the claim and after due discussions with his/her advisors, and satisfied completely, invites the leader of the coalition to form the government.
+The President examines the claim and after due discussions with his/her advisors, and satisfied completely, invites the coalition leader to form the government.
 The President may direct the coalition leader to prove the majority support on the floor of the Lok Sabha within the stipulated period.

 The joint sitting of the Lok Sabha and the Rajya Sabha is presided over by the speaker of the Lok Sabha.